A day trip from Venice to Padua in Italy is easy, enjoyable, and a great thing to do no matter if you are travelling solo, as a couple or in a group.

-The capital of its own province, Padua is an important economic centre in Northern Italy.
-The city’s train station is one of the main hubs of the Italian railway system.
-As such, Padua is easy and quick to reach from a number of large Italian cities beyond the confines of the Veneto like Milan, Bologna, Turin, and even Rome.
+Padua’s train station is one of the main hubs of the Italian railway system.
+As such, Padua is easy and quick to reach from a number of large Italian cities beyond the confines of Veneto like Milan, Bologna, and Turin in addition to the Italian capital Rome.

 Why Visit Padua from Venice?

-If you are spending more than three days in Venice, it’s always a good idea to take a day trip from the city of water.
+If you are spending a few days in Venice and you have already visited some of the islands in the Venetian Lagoon, it’s always a good idea to take a day trip from the city of water.
 This way you can explore a bit of Italy’s mainland and see beautiful historic places that are famous worldwide.

-Unlike Venice, Padua is not besieged by tourist crowds, so it’s a great destination if you want to feel authentically in the heart of Italy.
-The city also has deep-running scientific and religious traditions, so it’s a good place to visit if you want to see for yourself where modern medicine was born, for example, or how the heartfelt cult of a Christian saint is celebrated.
+Unlike Venice, Padua is not besieged by tourist crowds, so it’s a great destination if you want to experience Italy authentically.
+The city has deep-running scientific and religious traditions, so it’s a good place to visit if you want to see for yourself where modern medicine was born, for example, or how the heartfelt cult of a Christian saint is celebrated here.

 For full details on what makes Padua a must-see Italian destination, have a look at these two blog posts: